 - a) States provide the required data to the MIDRMA on a regular basis and in a timely manner.
-The data is to include, but is not necessarily limited to: - i) approval of operators and aircraft for RVSM operations (on monthly basis or whenever there's a change); - ii) Large Height Deviations (LHD) (on monthly basis); - iii) traffic data (as requested by the MIDRMA Board); - iv) radar data as, when and where required; and - v) airway structure (above FL 290) and waypoints. - b) States not providing the required data to the MIDRMA on a regular basis and in a timely manner: - i) be included in the MIDANPIRG list of air navigation deficiencies; and - ii) might not be covered by the MID RVSM Safety Monitoring Report (SMR). - 2.7 The MIDRMA developed the LHD Online Reporting Tool to be used by the States, as the only mean, for the submission of their LHD reports to the MIDRMA. - 2.8 Sates are requested to comply with the above provisions. - 2.9 States are requested to consult the MIDRMA when carrying safety assessment for the implementation of ATS Routes in the MID RVSM Airspace.

-II.
-To the most extent possible implementation of parallel ATS route network, based on RNAV 5 or RNAV 1, across the Region

-- 2.10 Based on operational requirements, States may choose to implement RNAV 1 routes to enhance efficiency of airspace usages and support closer route spacing, providing that appropriate communication and surveillance coverages are available.
-Details of these requirements are provided in the PBN manual (Doc 9613) and PANS-ATM (Doc 4444). - 2.11 The MID Region PBN Implementation Plan offers appropriate guidance for air navigation service providers, airspace operators and users, regulating agencies, and international organizations, on the evolution of navigation, as one of the key systems supporting air traffic management, and which describes the RNAV and RNP navigation applications that should be implemented in the short, medium and long term in the MID Region.
-The Plan is endorsed by MIDANPIRG and available on the ICAO MID Regional Office Website (http://icao.int/mid) under eDocuments.
+The data is to include, but is not necessarily limited to: - i) approval of operators and aircraft for RVSM operations (on monthly basis or whenever there's a change); - ii) Large Height Deviations (LHD) (on monthly basis); - iii) traffic data (as requested by the MIDRMA Board); - iv) radar data as, when and where required; and - v) airway structure (above FL 290) and waypoints. - b) States not providing the required data to the MIDRMA on a regular basis and in a timely manner: - i) be included in the MIDANPIRG list of air navigation deficiencies; and - ii) might not be covered by the MID RVSM Safety Monitoring Report (SMR). - 2.7 The MIDRMA developed the LHD Online Reporting Tool to be used by the States, as the only mean, for the submission of their LHD reports to the MIDRMA. - 2.8 Sates are requested to comply with the above provisions. - 2.92.8 States are requested encouraged to consult to provide the required data and to consult liaise withthe MIDRMA when carrying safety assessment for the implementation of ATS Routes in the MID RVSM Airspace. - II.
+To the most extent possible iImplementation of parallel ATS route network, based on RNAV-5 or RNAV-1, aeross in the MID Region - 2.102.9 Based on operational requirements, States may choose to implement RNAV-1 routes to enhance efficiency and capacity of airspace usages and support closer route spacing, providing that appropriate communication and surveillance coverages are available.
+Details of these requirements are provided in the PBN manual (Doc 9613) and PANS-ATM (Doc 4444) reference to parallel xxx. - 2.112.10 The MID Region PBN Implementation Plan offers appropriate guidance for air navigation service providers, airspace operators and users, regulating agencies, and international/regional organizations, on the evolution of navigation applications, as one of the key systems enablers supporting air traffic management, and which describes the RNAV and RNP navigation applications types that should be implemented in the short, medium and long term in the MID Region.
+The Plan is endorsed by MIDANPIRG and available on the ICAO MID Regional Office Website (http://icao.int/mid) under eDocuments tabg.

 III.
-Implementation of RNAV 5 area in the level band FL160 - FL460 (inclusive)
+Implementation of RNAV 5 area in the level band between FL160 - FL460 (inclusive)

-2.12 MIDANPIRG/12 meeting, Amman, Jordan 17-21 October 2010, noted that a number of States have not yet updated their AIPs to change RNP 5 to RNAV 5and that the RNAV 5 area is implemented in MID FIR's/States with a different base Flight Level (FL150, FL195, FL245, FL280).
+2.12 MIDANPIRG/12 meeting, Amman, Jordan 17-21 October 2010, noted that a number of States have not yet updated their AIPs to change RNP 5 to RNAV 5_and that the RNAV 5 area application is implemented in MID FIR's/States with a different base Flight Level (FL150, FL195, FL245, FL280).
 Accordingly, the meeting agreed to the following Conclusion: